ccceye/A-Life/How Internet Infrastructure Works.md

 In performing these two jobs, a router is extremely useful in dealing with two separate computer networks.
 It joins the two networks, passing information from one to the other.
 It also protects the networks from one another, preventing the traffic on one from unnecessarily spilling over to the other.
 Regardless of how many networks are attached, the basic operation and function of the router remains the same.
 Since the Internet is one huge network made up of tens of thousands of smaller networks, its use of routers is an absolute necessity.
 For more information, read [How Routers Work](https://computer.howstuffworks.com/router.htm).

+## Internet Backbone

+The **National Science Foundation (NSF)** created the first high-speed backbone in 1987.
+Called **NSFNET**, it was a T1 line that connected 170 smaller networks together and operated at 1.544 Mbps (million bits per second).
+IBM, MCI and Merit worked with NSF to create the backbone and developed a T3 (45 Mbps) backbone the following year.

+Backbones are typically fiber optic trunk lines.
+The trunk line has multiple fiber optic cables combined together to increase the capacity.
+Fiber optic cables are designated OC for optical carrier, such as OC-3, OC-12 or OC-48.
+An OC-3 line is capable of transmitting 155 Mbps while an OC-48 can transmit 2,488 Mbps (2.488 Gbps).
+Compare that to a typical 56K modem transmitting 56,000 bps and you see just how fast a modern backbone is.

+Today there are many companies that operate their own high-capacity backbones, and all of them interconnect at various NAPs around the world.
+In this way, everyone on the Internet, no matter where they are and what company they use, is able to talk to everyone else on the planet.
+The entire Internet is a gigantic, sprawling agreement between companies to intercommunicate freely.